-The Sugar Wars: How Diet Impacts ADHD Symptoms
+The Sugar Wars: How Food Impacts ADHD Symptoms

-Simple changes in diet — like cutting back on sugary snacks — could bring out the sweeter side in your child.
+Simple changes in nutrition — like cutting back on sugary snacks — could bring out the sweeter side in your child.
 It may even help her control challenging ADHD symptoms like impulsivity and inattention.

 Chances are, you’ve had the following chat with the doctor of your child with attention deficit hyperactivity disorder (ADHD) — probably just before the holidays…

 “Every time Johnny has lots of sugar in his diet, his symptoms of ADHD worsen, and he becomes irritable and hyper.
 I dread this season because Johnny turns it into unhappy days for everyone.”

 Your doctor leans back in his leather chair and says, “What your child eats has nothing to do with his behavior!
 There is no research that supports a link between sugar and ADHD.”

-Think again.
-While some studies have found no correlation between sugar and increased hyperactivity in children with ADHD, other studies on nutrition suggest that some kids with ADHD are “turned on” by copious amounts of sweet stuff.
+While some studies have found no correlation between refined sugar and increased hyperactivity in children with ADHD, other studies on nutrition suggest that some kids with ADHD are “turned on” by copious amounts of sweet stuff.

-A study conducted by the University of South Carolina concluded that the more sugar hyperactive children consumed, the more destructive and restless they became.
-A study conducted at Yale University indicates that high-sugar diets may increase inattention in some kids with ADHD.
+A study1 conducted by the University of South Carolina concluded that the more sugar hyperactive children consumed, the more destructive and restless they became.
+A study2 conducted at Yale University indicates that high-sugar diets may increase inattention in some kids with ADHD.

 So where does this leave you, in between birthday cupcakes, holiday treats, and summer ice cream?
 Don’t panic.
 The first thing to do is to determine whether sugar affects your child the way it affected children in the studies.
 Start by removing as much sugar, corn syrup, and other natural sweeteners as you can from his diet for 10 days — a difficult but doable task!